-- TAC members representing conservation easement management agencies shall abstain from voting on all project recommendations. - The TAC shall make\provide project recommendations for final approval by the MCSC. - Upon approval of a project by the MCSC, the applicant may submit requests for payment to the MCSC.
+- TAC members representing conservation easement management agencies shall abstain from voting on all project recommendations. - The TAC shall make_provide project recommendations for final approval by the MCSC. - Upon approval of a project by the MCSC, the applicant may submit requests for payment to the MCSC.
 Payments shall be made for work performed after the approval date and for a dollar amount not to exceed that approved by the MCSC. - 6.
-Fund Tracking and Accountability: An annual report shall be prepared summarizing deposits to, and disbursements from, each account.
+Fund Tracking and Accountability: An annual report shall be prepared summarizing deposits to and disbursements from each account.
 The report shall also track the impact acreage in each watershed, along with the restoration, creation, and enhancement acreage in each watershed. - 7.
-Project Schedule and Timing: MCSC shall approve the allocation of monies in the WRF accounts on suitable projects no more than five years after an WRF account has a balance exceeding
+Project Schedule and Timing: At their discretion, MCSC shall-may approve the allocation of monies in the WRF accounts on suitable projects no more than five years after an WRF account has a balance exceeding \$75,000.
+If a WRF has a minimum balance that remains below \$75,000 for more than five years, the MCSC may elect to combine funds in two or more WRF's to make a public call for projects in the respective watersheds.
+If an account exceeds \$75,000, and no suitable project has been identified within five years, MCSC may approve the purchase of mitigation credits from a mitigation bank.